open-anthro-projects/nekomata-ui/SECURITY.md

 ## Reporting a Vulnerability

 Please make an issue in the Nekomata-ui GitHub repo to report a vulnerability.
-Or send a e-mail to info@furrystreet.com.
+Or send an e-mail to info@furrystreet.com.

 How we handle vulnerabilities is currently in development.